WHO gives emergency approval to Sinopharm, first Chinese COVID-19 vaccine

 Tedros said that, following the approval, SAGE had recommended that adults over 18 receive two doses of the Sinopharm vaccine.

-The WHO has said it could reach a decision on China's other main COVID-19 vaccine, made by Sinovac Biotech (SVA.O), as soon as next week.
-The technical experts reviewed it on Wednesday. read more
+The WHO has said it could reach a decision on China’s other main COVID-19 vaccine, made by Sinovac Biotech, as soon as next week.
+The technical experts reviewed it on Wednesday.

 China has deployed around 65 million doses of the Sinopharm vaccine and more than 200 million doses of the Sinovac shot.
 Both have been exported to many countries, particularly in Latin America, Asia and Africa, many of which have had difficulty securing supplies of vaccines developed in the West.